acidobinario/TankDuino/README.md

 # TankDuino
-tanque controlado con bluetooth y arduino
+Tanque Controlado por bluetooth y android by AcidoBinario with <3